mhwgoo/cambridge/README.md

 ```

 ## TO-DOS
-[ ] directly input a new word/phrase when spelling suggestions are not satisfactory without restarting a new command line
+* [ ] input a new word/phrase when spelling suggestions are not satisfactory without restarting a new command line
-[ ] check a particular expression against all cached sentence examples, if found, we can confidently use it like that in our speaking or writing
+* [ ] check a particular expression against all cached sentence examples, if found, we can confidently use it like that in our speaking or writing
-[ ] split and accumulate all sentences from a whole bulk of cache as independent Corpus, then we can use this Corpus outside this program
+* [ ] split and accumulate all sentences from a whole bulk of cache as independent Corpus, then we can use this Corpus outside this program
-[ ] further strengthening 'Word of the Day' functionality from Webster
+* [ ] further strengthening 'Word of the Day' functionality from Webster